 - The first issue with REST Over Fetching.
 This refers to delivering that is more than what is requested.
-In essence, not all data delivered are useful for the purpose of your request.
+In essence, not all data delivered are useful for your request.

 - The second challenge is Under Fetching.
-This refers to drawing data that is not adequate for your purpose.
-This compels you to run the query all over again.
+It refers to drawing data that is not adequate for your purpose.
+It compels you to run the query all over again.

 Most traditional REST APIs use endpoints in the following format /classmate or /myClassName:ID.
 In scenarios where the endpoint does not have an ID, all the data at that endpoint is delivered.
 But the queries that end with an ID delivers only the data related to the resource requested.

 Consequently, the first scenarios deliver data that is far more than you need, while the second scenario (with an ID) delivers data from a precise ID in a specific endpoint.
-In essence, queries that do not go with an ID delivers huge data, most of which are not required.
+In essence, queries that do not go with an ID deliver huge data, which are not required.

 Can GraphQL Make a Difference?

 Consider the illustration below.
 The comparison is an excellent example of the positive changes that GraphQL brings.

 A standard API is similar to going to a restaurant and requesting a plate of food.
 After getting served, you eat what you want from the plate and leave the rest for the restaurant to discard.